-COVID-19 isn’t stopping this Texas man’s club from offering dances and adult entertainment to their loyal customers.
+COVID-19 was not stopping this Texas man’s club from offering dances and adult entertainment to their loyal customers.
 No sir!
-San Antonio men’s club is closed for Gov. Greg Abbott’s latest order to help reduce more coronavirus cases, but luckily.
-Customers can choose a drive-thru option, yes a drive-thru option, in which masked dancers perform around each vehicle.
+San Antonio Men’s Club now seems to operate normally as pandemic restrictions in the state have eased.
+But throughout the pandemic — when coronavirus cases were high — in order to abide by Gov. Greg Abbott’s restrictions, the club offered a drive-thru option for customers.
+Yes, a drive-thru option.
+In which masked dancers perform around each vehicle.

 So, think of it like a fast-food strip club if you want to.
 Because that’s basically what it is.
 The club’s manager, Albert Cortez, she’s at the drive-thru model to Buda Thursday night, and will now offer dances from 6 to 10 pm.
 You know, because nothing’s better than a little dance after a long stressful day of work.
 Genius if you ask me, I totally support this idea.
 You gotta do what you have to do to keep your business afloat.

 Making It Rain During Covid